 [00:10:54] So coffee is a drug.
 Coffee is a food.
 Coffee has a brain stage.
 So do other drugs.
 One really profound study was done in Italy where they took people who they came in and they were actually giving them powerful drugs, or powerful medication, medical treatments but they didn’t know when they got it.

 [00:11:13] They were post-operative patients who were who had significant pain and half of them were told you’re getting morphine now.
 The other half weren’t told that.
 But they got the same amount of morphine and when they didn’t know they were getting morphine, it was less than half as effective.
 It was more than twice as effective if they were told.
-[Morphine is a] powerful drug, but there still a Brain Stage.
+[Morphine is a] powerful drug, but they’re still a Brain Stage.
 That was a part of it.
 They didn’t know.
 Not as effective.

 [00:11:41] Others got I.V. valium for severe anxiety after a procedure and the ones who were not told [they were getting it] there was not much effect.
 The ones who knew they were getting had a profound effect of a powerful drug.
-My take home is this — if I’m ever going to give a medication to someone, or do a treatment for someone, I really want them to know what we’re doing, why we’re doing it, why we expect it to work, and what we expect the effect to be because when we’re engaged with a treatment at the brain level we can get the full benefit of the best treatments.
+My take-home is this — if I’m ever going to give a medication to someone, or do a treatment for someone, I really want them to know what we’re doing, why we’re doing it, why we expect it to work, and what we expect the effect to be because when we’re engaged with a treatment at the brain level we can get the full benefit of the best treatments.